loregamer/BG3DialogueFinder/README.md

 <u>Use Cases</u>

- - For the creation of audio-based mods for Baldur’s Gate 3.
+ - For modding dialogue and audio in Baldur’s Gate 3.

 <u>How I Did This</u>